nix-community/disko/docs/disko-images.md

      specify the ammount of memory that gets allocated to the build vm (in mb) This can be usefull if you want to build images with a more involed NixOS config By default the vm will get 1024M/1GB
-   * --write-to-disk </dev/disk>
-     use an actuall disk instead of writing to a file This only works if your conifg has only one disk specified There is no check if the specified path is actually a disk so you can also write to another file
    ```

    An example run may look like this: